Helena Deland

-Helena Deland is a Canadian singer-songwriter.
+Helena Deland McCullagh is a Canadian singer-songwriter.
 To date she has released five EPs: Drawing Room (2016) and From the Series of Songs "Altogether Unaccompanied" Vol. I, II, III & IV (2018) that she has written and composed.
-Her first one-piece album Someone New was released on 15 October 2020.
+Her first full-length album Someone New was released on 15 October 2020.
+Her second full-length album Goodnight Summerland was released on 13 October 2023.
 Deland is currently signed to Luminelle Recordings (label founded by Gorilla vs. Bear & Fat Possum Records) for the world as well as Chivi Chivi for Canada.
 She has toured consistently since the beginning of her career in Canada, United States and Europe.

 Biography

-Born in Vancouver, British Columbia, Deland grew up in Quebec City and currently lives in Montreal.
+Born in Vancouver, British Columbia, Deland spent the first years of her life in Summerland, British Columbia before moving to Quebec City where she grew up.
+Deland currently lives in Montreal.
 Her native languages are French and English; however, she primarily writes and sings in English.
 She began playing piano and guitar as a child and started singing when she moved to Montreal.
 Deland's inspirations are diverse, including Jessica Pratt, Joni Mitchell, and Sea Oleena.

+Deland's musical upbringing is partially rooted in her Québécois heritage, particularly on her father's side.
+Family gatherings were characterized by the performance of traditional call-and-response songs, reflective of old Québécois customs.
+In addition to these cultural expressions, Deland's familial musical environment also featured a love for The Beatles, showcasing the influence of the late '60s and '70s on her musical tastes.